zmitic/rewire-bundle/README.md

  - rewire: a set of key=>value pairs where key is the name used in your @Route annotation and value is [PropertyAccess](http://symfony.com/doc/current/components/property_access.html#reading-from-objects) rule for reading objects.

 #### Perfomance
 While there is perfomance hit, I didn't notice any on page with 106 routes (largest I have).
-It is probably to small to spot it but more testing is needed.
+It is probably too small to spot it but more testing is needed.

 Program works by caching @RewireParams annotations and later using it in Router decorator class.
 Given this bundle is built in a day, I am sure improvements can be made.